-- This button opens the main menu as per 5.4 ANDROID MAIN MENU. - This button hides or shows the colour coded frequency boxes.
+This button opens the main menu.

+This button hides or shows the colour coded frequency boxes.
 Up to six colour coded frequencies can be added by tapping the +Add button.
-Frequencies can be altered by tapping the relevant colour coded frequency box. - M Place marker button allows placement of a marker.
-See 5.9 ANDROID MARKERS. - Previous marker button jumps to previous marker.
-See 5.9 ANDROID MARKERS. - Next marker button jumps to next marker.
-See 5.9 ANDROID MARKERS. - Alternates between a play and pause button which plays or pauses the chart.
+Frequencies can be altered by tapping the relevant colour coded frequency box.

+Place marker button allows placement of a marker.

+Previous marker button jumps to previous marker.

+Next marker button jumps to next marker.

+Alternates between a play and pause button which plays or pauses the chart.

+This button resets the screen to latest peak recorded.